Geometric realization of algebraic conformal field theories: Localized vertex operators and conformal nets

-\begin{Remark} In order to show that a simple unitary vertex operator superalgebra has bounded localized vertex operators, one must verify \begin{itemize} \item that the maps $T$ are bounded, \item that the algebras $\cA_V(I)$ satisfy graded locality (when $I \cap J = \emptyset$, $[\cA_V(I), \cA_V(J)]_{\pm} = \{0\}$), \item and that $U(\psi,\gamma)$ commutes elementwise with $\cA(I)$ whenever $\gamma|_I = \operatorname{id}$ and $\psi|_I \equiv 1$. \end{itemize} The first two conditions are analagous to the conditions required in \cite{CKLW15} to construct a conformal net; the first is analogous to energy boundedness, and the second to strong locality.
+\begin{Remark} The first two conditions in the statement of Proposition \ref{refSufficientForBLVO} are analagous to the conditions required in \cite{CKLW18} to construct a conformal net; the first is analogous to energy boundedness, and the second to strong locality.
 We expect that it is not too difficult to show that the third condition holds automatically in the presence of the first two, but we will not discuss this question as the third condition is easily verified in all of our examples. \end{Remark}

 \begin{Remark} The fact that we have defined $\cA_V(I)$ to be generated by $LV(I; V) \cup LV(I;V)^*$ instead of just $LV(I;V)$ is an artifact of the fact that we have only considered a special class of degenerate annuli and pairs of pants lying in one-parameter families (see also the discussion in Section \ref{secOutlookGeometry}).
 If we were to instead define $LV(I;V)$ to be maps assigned to \emph{all} degenerate pairs of pants we would have $LV(I; V)= LV(I;V)^*$. \end{Remark}